Reddimus/Nvidia_Jetson-curriculum/README.md

 1. [Hello AI World](./Hello_AI_World/README.md)
 2. []()

 Throughout these projects, you will demo pre-trained models.
-It is strongly recommended to multi task and run different models in parallel with multiple terminal windows.
+It is strongly recommended to multi task and run different models in parallel with multiple terminal windows to save time.